 Recent testimony on bills affecting SARAH Inc

 Denise Henry testified on Connecticut House Bill “NO. 5035 AN ACT ADJUSTING THE STATE BUDGET FOR THE BIENNIUM ENDING JUNE 30, 2019.”
-She argued for more support for non-profit community businesses that represent some 12% of the state’s workforce.
+She regularly testifies in writing or in person for more support for non-profit community businesses that represent some 12% of the state’s workforce.
 To read her full testimony, click HERE

 Denise Henry regularly testifies on bills affecting SARAH Inc. Recently, those included: